HD 192699

-HD 192699 is a yellow subgiant star located approximately 214 light-years away in the constellation of Aquila.
+HD 192699 is a star located approximately 238 light-years away in the constellation of Aquila.
 It has the apparent magnitude of 6.45.
 Based on its mass of 1.68 solar, it was an A-type star when it was a main-sequence.
 In April 2007, a planet was announced orbiting the star, together with HD 175541 b and HD 210702 b.

+Although the published spectral class of G8 IV suggests that HD 192699 is a subgiant, models of the star suggest it has reached the base of the red giant branch, having developed a degenerate helium core.

 The star HD 192699 is named Chechia.
 The name was selected in the NameExoWorlds campaign by Tunisia, during the 100th anniversary of the IAU.
 Chechia is a flat-surfaced, traditional red wool hat.